8 Facts about Installing Granite Countertops

 Avoid these disasters by sealing your granite before you use it.
 It is recommended that you reseal your granite at least once a year.
 Some seal their granite every six months, especially if the countertop gets a lot of action.
 Note that sealer doesn’t make your granite impervious to liquids; it just means you have a little longer to get that spill up before it stains.

-#7 Once granite is sealed, take good care of it
+Once granite is sealed, it needs to be maintained

 Browse natural stone granite